About

 What you will learn

-The undergraduate medical education program in the College of Medicine is a four-year program leading to the Medical Doctor (MD) degree.
-Upon earning the MD degree, students are then eligible to apply for postgraduate training in the discipline of their choice.
+The undergraduate medical education program in the College of Medicine is a four-year program leading to the Medical Doctor (M.D.) degree.
+Upon earning the M.D. degree, students are then eligible to apply for postgraduate training in the discipline of their choice.

 Years one and two